Overview

 How VPNs Protect Your Privacy

-When you connect to a VPN, your internet traffic is routed through an encrypted tunnel to a server operated by the VPN company.
-From there, your traffic exits to the public internet.
-This process masks your IP address and encrypts your data, making it extremely difficult for anyone to track your online activities or steal your information.
+When you connect to a VPN, your internet traffic gets routed through an encrypted tunnel to a server that's run by the VPN company.
+From there, your traffic heads out to the public internet.
+This whole process masks your IP address and encrypts your data, which makes it really hard for anyone to track what you're doing online or steal your information.

-The encryption protocols used by modern VPNs are military-grade, typically using AES-256 encryption.
-This level of security is virtually unbreakable with current technology, ensuring that your sensitive information remains protected even when using public Wi-Fi networks.
+Modern VPNs use military-grade encryption protocols, and they typically rely on AES-256 encryption.
+This level of security is virtually unbreakable with today's technology, so your sensitive information stays protected even when you're on public Wi-Fi networks.

 Key Benefits of Using a VPN